Public Health Research

 How is it being advanced?

 A Working Group has been formed, drawing from the partner institutions and agencies (UCC, CCC, HSE and NICHE).
 This group meets regularly to discuss progress and to identify tasks for the relevant partners.
 The group has completed a Project Plan and a plan for the Cork City Health Profile.
 The health profile coordinator is working with the partners to develop the health profile for Cork city.
-In the spring of 2010 and 2011, a third year BSc student (Public Health & Health Promotion) from the Department of Epidemiology and Public Health has completed a 12 week work placement with the Healthy Cities project.
+In the spring of 2010 and 2011, a third year BSc student (Public Health & Health Promotion) from the School of Public Health has completed a 12 week work placement with the Healthy Cities project.

 Where is the project headed?